vsme/chinese-days/README.en.md

 > Translated by ChatGPT-4, PRs are welcome.

-This project provides a series of functions for querying Chinese holidays, compensatory holidays, working days, and 24 solar terms, as well as for the conversion between the lunar and solar calendars.
-By using these functions, users can easily check the status of a specified date, get holidays or workdays within a date range, and find specific workdays.
-Additionally, the project supports querying the dates of the 24 solar terms, helping users understand the timing of traditional Chinese solar terms.
+This project provides a set of functions for querying Chinese holidays, adjustment days, workdays, the 24 solar terms, and conversions between the lunar and solar calendars.
+Chinese holidays will be updated according to the releases from the State Council.

-Description:
-1. Holidays: Supports from 2004 to 2024, including the extended Spring Festival in 2020.
++ **Holidays**: Supports the years 2004 to 2024, including the extended Spring Festival of 2020.
++ **24 Solar Terms**: Supports the years 1900 to 2100.
-2. Lunar Dates: Supports from 1900 to 2100.
++ **Lunar Days**: Supports the years 1900 to 2100.

+## For non-JS projects, you can use the JSON file

+A `JSON` file of Chinese holidays is provided and can be directly referenced through this link: [chinese-days.json](https://cdn.jsdelivr.net/npm/chinese-days/dist/chinese-days.json).

 ## Quick Start

-Include directly in your browser:
+Recommended method: Directly include it in your browser, which will update according to the releases from the State Council.

+---

+This translation captures the key details and instructions for using the project while ensuring clarity and accuracy.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/chinese-days/dist/index.min.js"></script>